Sijo

 II

-freely alive, unconcerned with life, unaware of mortality.
+freely, unconcerned with life, unaware of mortality;

-Remembering when, by his grave, we were immortals.
+remembering when, by his grave, we were immortals.

 III

-each leaf and bud enunciates, a gleam, each stone in high relief.
+each leaf and bud enunciates, each stone a gleam in high relief.

 This day of despair washed clean, there comes my son walking home.